Who am I?

 Knowledge and experience of who I am is situated in several levels of consciousness.
 There is one kind of self-experience when we are awake.
 This is the smallest part, the peel of the apple.
 Below this there is a much greater part of self-knowledge which is called ”the sub-conscious mind”.
 On this level ”forgotten” memories of pain, threat, anxiety and happiness are stored.
 Mental programs for defence and survival are also hidden here as well as mental images which influence our choices in life.
 Much of this is created while we still are small children and usually we are not aware of this.
 On the most superficial level of the sub-conscious mind new thoughts and ideas are born.
 We call this ”creativity”.
 And on the deepest level of the mind, which normally remains unknown to us, a remarkable process takes place which converts mental operations to chemistry and conversely converts chemistry to this confusing function which we call consciousness.

 If we try to reach the depths of consciousness we may observe that the core of ourselves seems to be something unique, beautiful, harmonic and whole.
 Not to mix up with egocentricity which is something quite different.
-Since thousands of years this kind of deep self-knowledge is known from enlightening and salvation experiences, from near death experiences (NED) and from use of meditation and other techniques to open up the unconscious mind.
+Since thousands of years this kind of deep self-knowledge is known from enlightening and salvation experiences, from near death experiences (NED) and from the use of meditation and other techniques to open up the unconscious mind.
 Usually this is described more as an elusive and intuitive experience of personal wholeness and fellowship with everything that exists, rather than a logic and rational understanding of the own person.

 Every one of us is seeking security in life.
 We can find temporary security in building an identity which is accepted by others.
 If they accept this self-image it will be more easy to find security and meaning.
 At least in social life.